 In addition, the CTAE division promotes successful transitioning of students from middle school to high school and from high school to college and careers, including promotion of postsecondary credit while still in high school.
-Move On When Ready (MOWR) is a program available throughout the state for students at eligible Georgia high schools that wish to take college-level coursework for credit toward both high school and
+Dual Enrollment is a program available throughout the state for students at eligible Georgia high schools that wish to take college-level coursework for credit toward both high school and college graduation requirements.

-SUBMITTED TO THE GOVERNOR FOR REVIEW - Monday, August 14, 2017 through Thursday, September 14, 2017. college graduation requirements.
 GaDOE will also collaborate and coordinate with post-secondary institutions to establish statewide articulation agreements so that high school students can earn college credit by earning industry recognized credentials or by completing an approved career pathway.